XavierMinesParis/SDM/README.md

 # Species Distribution Models

 This project is part of a four-month research internship conducted at the French engineering school Mines Paris - PSL.
-It aims to present general properties of standard Species Distribution Models (SDMs) through simulations and to provide object_oriented tools for ecological applications of SDMs.
+It aims to present general properties of standard Species Distribution Models (SDMs) through simulations, and to provide object-oriented tools for ecological applications of SDMs.

 ## Installation